 In July 2005, the Company executed a sale-leaseback transaction in which it sold an office building for \$2.1 million and entered into a ten year lease agreement.
 The sale of the office building resulted in a gain of \$562,000 which has been deferred and amortized over the life of the lease.
-The Company recognized approximately \$8,000 at December 31, 2015, and \$56,000 for each of the years ending 2014 and 2013, respectively.
+The Company recognized approximately \$8,000 for the year ending 2015 and and \$56,000 for the year ending 2014, respectively.
 Scheduled increases in monthly rent are included in the lease agreement.
-Rent expense under this agreement was approximately \$85,000 for the year ending December 31, 2015, and \$173,000 for each of the years ending 2014 and 2013, respectively.
+Rent expense under this agreement was approximately \$85,000 and \$173,000 for the years ending December 31, 2015 and 2014, respectively.
 The Company, at its option, can extend the lease for two additional five year terms.
-However, the Company has opted not to renew the lease and it expired on July 1, 2015.
+However, the Company opted not to renew the lease and it expired on July 1, 2015.

 In 2005, the Company entered into a lease agreement for vehicles under a continuing operating lease agreement.
-Rental expense under this lease for the years ended December 31, 2015, 2014 and 2013 was \$2.3 million, \$2.9 million, and \$2.7 million, respectively.
+Rental expense under this lease for the years ended December 31, 2016, 2015 and 2014 was \$1.5 million, \$2.3 million, and \$2.9 million, respectively.
+In 2016, the Company started transitioning its vehicle leases to a new lease agreement in an effort to update and expand its current fleet.
+The Company expects to fully transition all of its fleet vehicles to this new lease over the course of the next several years.
+Rental expense under this lease for the year ended December 31, 2016, was \$1.0 million.